Bob Colacello

 BC

-It was too “Andy Warhol” to take my camera out at a party.
-I wanted to be a serious Vanity Fair, Condé Nast type person.
-And also, I was at different events.
-I couldn't take little pictures of Bill and Pat Buckley’s dinner parties.
+It felt too “Andy Warhol” to pull out a camera at a party.
+I wanted to be a serious Vanity Fair, Condé Nast type.
+Plus, I was at different events—you couldn’t take snapshots at Bill and Pat Buckley’s dinner parties.

 EO